 Journalists fantasise, marketing and advertising folk commercialise, romantics eulogise and academics intellectualise the importance of the game.
 Most of all, the people running, playing and promoting football (is it a sport or merely an industry?) monetise it on a grand scale.

 Joe Kennedy’s fascinating slim volume, Games without Frontiers, published by Repeater, adds to the growing library of work that takes a cerebral look at the game’s reason for being.
 It’s thought provoking, even if you don’t necessarily agree with some of the underlying sentiment.
 Football is many things, but “inherently political”? – I am not so sure.
-Most football fans do not see the game as a political expression, although politically-motivated people will see things that others do not.
+The majority of football fans do not see the game as a political expression (more so in England), although politically-motivated people will see things that others do not.

 I would certainly agree that football is rapidly becoming “a dystopian expression of late capitalist commodification” – a “free-for-all”.
 Football, at the highest level, is no longer the Game of the People, but the game of aspiration, of style over substance and a world dominated by intermediators – the marketers, advertisers, TV broadcasters, agents and hangers-on that not only add superficiality to the game, but also the cost of watching it.